aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 <details>
 <summary>Option 1: Step-by-step manual instructions</summary>

 First, we will update the **core-service** app.

+Navigate to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/) of the secondary region.
+Click on your stack and go to the **Outputs** tab.
+Jot down in your notepad the values of:
+- SecondaryRegion
+- SecondaryLikeServiceEcrRepo
+- SecondaryCoreServiceEcrRepo

-Navigate to the **core-service** CodeCommit repo.
+Within Cloud9, find the **core-service** CodeCommit repo.
 We can do this in the side navigation pane or via CLI.

 Console:
 ![Find file on nav pane](images/03-core-service_buildspec.png)